Music · Tempo

 What is a tap tempo BPM counter?

-- Tap the pad.
-Tap the big pad, or press the space bar, on each beat.
+2. Tap the beat.
+Select the pad or use the space bar on each main beat.

 Using the metronome